nordic-institute/X-Road/doc/Docker/securityserver/README.md

 On Windows, direct access does not work by default.
 See https://stackoverflow.com/questions/39154408/connecting-to-containers-ip-address-is-impossible-in-docker-for-windows for a possible solution.

 ###### MacOS
+Preferably use port mappings described above.
 Directly accessing the container on macOS is possible but currently you have to use for example this tool from a private person (https://github.com/AlmirKadric-Published/docker-tuntap-osx).
 There is a long-standing feature request for the functionality: https://github.com/docker/for-mac/issues/155
-It might be better to use port mappings described below.

 ## Running multiple dockerized security servers
 If you are running multiple containers and map container ports to localhost, it is recommended that you use a separate loopback address for each container and create a x-road spesific network so that containers can communicate.